01 First Trimester Screen

-One of the most common concerns of parents-to-be is whether the unborn child is going to be affected by chromosomal or birth defects.
+A common concern of parents-to-be is whether the unborn child is affected by chromosomal or birth defects.
 Birth defects occur in around 3% of babies and chromosomal defects are present in 0.5% of pregnancies.
-The chance of a pregnancy carrying such a defect can be assessed as early as the first trimester, in the form of the first trimester screening (otherwise known as one-stop clinic for assessment of risk, OSCAR) test.
-This is a non-invasive assessment, comprising of a blood test for the mother and a scan of the fetus.
+The chance of a pregnancy carrying certain types of chromosomal or genetic defects can be assessed as early as the first trimester.
+Current options include First trimester screening (FTS, also known as One-Stop Clinic for Assessment of Risk, OSCAR) test.
+This is a non-invasive test, comprising of a maternal blood test and a fetal scan.
 The resulting risk score will allow the parents-to-be and the obstetrician to plan ahead for the outcome of the pregnancy.
-All expectant mother are encouraged to have the test done, regardless of age.
+All expectant mothers are encouraged to have the test done, regardless of age.

 Non-invasive pre-natal testing (NIPT) is also a non-invasive blood test, looking at cell-free fetal DNA in the maternal blood.
 It is usually recommended if the OSCAR is of intermediate or high risk, and can be done from 10 weeks of gestation.